Device package

 character of the ground-state hole wavefunction.

-confined in silicon are found using a multi-valley effective-mass theory.
+donor in silicon are found using a 3D multi-valley effective-mass theory and a

-In the thirteenth tutorial, the many-body problem is solved for the
+In the fourteenth tutorial, the many-body problem is solved for the

 nanowire quantum dot studied in the first tutorial.

-In the fourteenth tutorial, a function is defined to produce
+In the fifteenth tutorial, a function is defined to produce

 Device